raghavbhasin97/C-Make-Utility/README.md

 Introduction
 ------------
 A simple makefile generator for C code written purely in Ocaml.
-The generated result is written to the directory as Makefile, and is fully functional.
+The generated result is written to the directory as Makefile, and is fully functional and based off of implicit rules.
 This utility works in the following way:
 ```
 1).
 Scans the user entered directory to select the code files
 2).
 Reads these files to descide the dependency of each file.